 This past year has held immense grief and immense joy.
 At times these two war within and that has been a significant battle, but God is ruler of both.
 His peace that is beyond my understanding grants joy permission to abide within a weary heart.
 His grace allows a seed of hope, planting beauty that rises from ashes.

 I’m sure this life is profound, but I’m just not convinced we’re as important as we tend to think.
 I know that’s an oddly negative way to end this post, but we come and we go in the blink of an eye.
-Our significance can really only be found in that we were somehow worth the blood of Jesus, and there is an eternity with Him in the waiting for those who surrender.
+Our significance can really only be found in that we were somehow gifted grace through the blood of Jesus, and there is an eternity with Him in the waiting for those who surrender.
 If you are hurting, if you are grieving, if you are confused, or tired, or fearful – cry out to God.
-Talk to him, scream at him, weep with him, curse at him, confess to him.
-His grace is strong enough to handle it.
+Talk to him, scream at him, weep with him, confess to him.
+His grace is strong enough to handle it all.
 He is love.
 He wants you any way you need to come to him, and he will hold you.

 So above all, I am thankful that God continues to hold me each and every day.
 I’m learning to be still and loosen my grip on the reigns of control.
 He’s present and He’s faithful.
 ‘All will be made well once again.' *